-As part of Councils review of heritage items and heritage conservation areas, this report conducts a heritage significance assessment on the built heritage of the Federation era dwellings located within the existing Appian Way Heritage Conservation Area.

-The scope includes assessment of each dwelling on its heritage merits to be included within a group heritage item listing.
+As part of Council's review of heritage items and heritage conservation areas, this report conducts a heritage significance assessment on the built heritage of the Federation era dwellings located within the existing Appian Way Heritage Conservation Area (HCA).
+The scope includes an assessment of each dwelling on its heritage merits to be included within a group heritage item listing.
 The basis behind this assessment is to ensure that dwellings within The Appian Way Conservation Area are adequately protected where they also meet the heritage significance criteria as items.
-This is particularly important as Council looks to introduce different levels of heritage controls within upcoming DCP reviews.
+This is particularly important as Council looks to introduce different levels of heritage controls within upcoming Development Control Plan (DCP) reviews.